USA Student Visa Process Step-by-Step: The Complete Guide for Nepalese Students

 5. Should I study in Canada from Nepal in 2025?

-6. How much GPA is required to study in Canada from Nepal?
+6. What GPA is required to study in Canada from Nepal?

-7. How much does it cost to apply for a Canadian student visa from Nepal?
+7. How much is the Canadian student visa fee from Nepal?

-8. Which intake is best for Study in Canada from Nepal?
+8. Which intake is best to study in Canada from Nepal?

 10. Is it possible to study in Canada from Nepal without IELTS?